-This page describes some of the most common mistakes webmasters make when designing for mobile.
+This page describes some of the most common mistakes that website owners make when designing for mobile.

 Check and test your robots.txt in Search Console.